9 Best Flea Markets in New Hampshire

 Here you can meet yard sellers, vendors, small business owners, entrepreneurs, and even nonprofit organizations that are regularly on-site for shoppers.

-Oh, by the way, this is a BYOB market–as in, bring your boat!
+Oh, by the way, this is a BYOB market–as in, bring your own boat!

-If you happen to own a miniature remote-controlled boat, take this to the Londonderry Flea Market and let it loose on the pond.
+If you happen to own a miniature remote-controlled boat, take it to the Londonderry Flea Market and let it loose on the pond.

 Just be wary of dogs on leashes that might want to snag your boat, as this is a pet-friendly event.